BlackBlockOfficial/Black-Block-Contract/README.md

 <strong>SUMMARY DESCRIPTION</strong>

 BlackBlock Token Contract Composition
 The token was created following openzeppelin standards, so it is an ERC20 with features such as snapshot, burning, and permit, which are common to many other tokens.
-The contract is ownerless.

 BlockLiquidity Contract Composition
 The BlockLiquidity Contract was created using the Uniswap v3 interface and libraries, along with some openzeppelin contracts like SafeMath.
 BlockLiquidity is based on two main elements: 2B Token (BlackBlock) and liquidity (NTF or tokenID) created on Uniswap V3.
 The liquidity contract has three main functions: Monitoring, Swap, and Collect.